salimovdr/NovaBind/README.md

 ## Reproduction

 ### Data preprocessing
 **Step 1.** It is necessary to extract the files and convert them to a unified .csv format.
 For future model ensembling, we will immediately split the data into folds.
-All unnecessary and temporary files are deleted, leaving only the `folds_PBM`, `folds_HTS` and `test` directories with the necessary data.
+The `folds_PBM`, `folds_HTS` and `test` directories with the necessary data are created.

 To run the script that does this, execute the following command in bash: